 In terms of business and entrepreneurship

-First of all, one of the first components of the PACTE law concerns improving the performance of TPEs (very small businesses of no more than 10 employees) and French SMEs, and in particular, enabling them to become more internationally-oriented.
+First of all, one of the first components of the PACTE law concerns improving the performance of very small businesses of no more than 10 employees and French small and medium-sized enterprises, and in particular, enabling them to become more internationally-oriented.
 In addition to these measures, Bruno Le Maire also indicated that “the objective is to also ensure that employees are more involved in the company’s operations”.

 In order to promote efficiency and speed, the provisions plan to setup the possibility to create companies through online platforms.
 However, physical personnel will continue to be provided under the existing centers so that entrepreneurs who so wish can receive assistance with the formalities related to the business start-up procedure.

-In addition, in order to reduce the constraints and burdens on companies, the thresholds for legal certification of accounts by a statutory auditor (CAC) will be raised.
+In addition, in order to reduce the constraints and burdens on companies, the standards for legal certification of accounts by a statutory auditor (CAC) will be increased.
 In fact, it should be mandatory as soon as two of the following conditions are met:

 – The balance sheet is greater than or equal to €4 million